How to Start a House Flipping Business in 2022

 If you’re applying for a business loan, this account is where you deposit all your funds.

 Flipping houses is not as easy as it looks on TV.

 It is challenging work.

 You will need plenty of resources to help you start and finish each job.

-A house flipping business is not something you can work part-time or as a side hustle.
+A house flipping business is not something you can work part-time or side hustle.

 Besides having experience in the real estate business, you will access a network of contractors and tradespeople – and it depends on your relationships with people.

 You can buy your property as an asset, but you will need an entire network of “crew” to get the project off the ground to completion.